 Beware of the Beverage Budget

 One of the most expensive parts of a party food budget is beverages.
-There are several ways you can lower your beverage budget for parties.

 - Don’t serve alcohol; make it a bring your own event